Richmond, British Columbia: Transportation

-Richmond is connected by a system of bridges and tunnels to Vancouver and Delta, and through the New Westminster suburb of Queensborough (on eastern Lulu Island) to the "mainland" portion of New Westminster.
-Three bridges (one of them twinned) connect Lulu Island to Sea Island and the Vancouver International Airport; one bridge connects Sea Island and the Vancouver International Airport to Vancouver; two bridges connect Lulu Island to Vancouver; one bridge connects Queensborough (on eastern Lulu Island) to New Westminster; one bridge connects Queensborough to Annacis Island in Delta; one twinned bridge connects Richmond to Annacis Island; and one of the few underwater tunnels in British Columbia connects Richmond to Delta.
+Richmond is connected by a system of bridges and tunnels to Vancouver and Delta, and through the New Westminster suburb of Queensborough (on eastern Lulu Island) to the Burrard Peninsula portion of New Westminster.
+The Dinsmore Bridge, the No. 2 Road Bridge, the transit-only Middle Arm Bridge, and the Moray Bridge twinned with the Sea Island Connector connect Lulu Island and Sea Island; the Arthur Laing Bridge connects Sea Island to Vancouver; the Oak Street Bridge, the Knight Street Bridge, and the transit-, pedestrian-, and cyclist-only North Arm Bridge connect Lulu Island to Vancouver; the Queensborough Bridge connects Queensborough (on eastern Lulu Island) to New Westminster; one bridge connects Queensborough to Annacis Island in Delta; one twinned bridge connects Richmond to Annacis Island; and the George Massey Tunnel, one of the few underwater tunnels in British Columbia connects Richmond to Delta.

-Richmond is served by two freeways: Highway 99, which connects to Interstate 5 at the border with the United States, and Highway 91, which connects Delta, New Westminster, and Richmond.
+Two freeways serve Richmond: Highway 99, which connects to Interstate 5 at the border with the United States, and Highway 91, which connects Delta, New Westminster, and Richmond.

 Railway bridges connect Lulu Island to Vancouver, New Westminster, and Annacis Island, and serve the Canadian National and Canadian Pacific Railways, as well as the Southern Railway of British Columbia (although the latter railway's Lulu Island trackage is entirely within Queensborough).

-The public transit system in Metro Vancouver, planned and funded by TransLink, currently has bus and rail connections from Richmond to Downtown Vancouver, Surrey, New Westminster, Burnaby, Delta and the University of British Columbia.
-The Canada Line is a SkyTrain rail line, connecting both Richmond Centre and the airport to Downtown Vancouver and to points in between, opened on Monday, 17 August 2009.
+Public transportation in Richmond is provided by TransLink, the regional transit authority for Metro Vancouver.
+The system provides direct bus and rail service from Richmond to Vancouver, Surrey, New Westminster, Burnaby, and Delta.
+The Canada Line is a SkyTrain rail line, connecting both Richmond and the airport to Downtown Vancouver and to points in between, opened on Monday, 17 August 2009.
 The Canada Line provides travel to Downtown Vancouver in 25 minutes with a frequency of 3 to 12 minutes, 20 hours per day.
-Major transit hubs are Richmond–Brighouse station, which is the hub for almost all Richmond bus routes, and Bridgeport station which is the hub for all bus routes from outlying suburbs.
-After the Canada Line closes at night, 24/7 service is provided by the N10 Nightbus every day of the week.
+Major transit hubs include Richmond–Brighouse station, which serves as a hub for many Richmond bus routes, and Bridgeport station which serves as a hub for bus routes connecting to other municipalities.
+After the Canada Line closes at night, late-night service is provided by the N10 Nightbus every day of the week.
 The bus runs every 30 minutes, with the exception of one northbound trip (2 am – 3 am), during which service is at 60 minutes; service returns to 30 minutes after the northbound trip at 3 am.

-In September 2018, U-bicycle will launch a dockless bicycle sharing system in the city.